 The first attraction to AS-Interface is its low cost.
 Cost savings are typically 15% to 40% of other bus systems using traditional cabling methods.
 Plus, the ongoing additional benefits of a bus system ensure enhanced operation and improved maintenance which reduce life cycle costs while improving product quality because of better performance and less downtime.

 Second, the sheer blazing speed of AS-Interface attracts a lot of attention.
-Connected slaves are polled in turn by the AS-Interface Master.
+Connected slaves are polled in turn by the AS-Interface master.
 A V1 network (31 devices) provides a maximum response time of 5mS per I/O point.
-In practice, most system have fewer than 31 devices and the cycle times can be significantly shorter.
-The newer, extended AS-Interface bus with 62 devices provides a maximum response time of 10msec per I/O point, still much faster than the data acquisition and logic scans of most Programmable Controller systems.
+In practice, most systems have fewer than 31 devices and the cycle times can be significantly shorter.
+The newer, extended AS-Interface bus with 62 devices provides a maximum response time of 10msec per I/O point, still much faster than the data acquisition and logic scans of most programmable controller systems.

 Thirdly, AS-Interface is inherently deterministic and repeatable.
 Transmissions between the master and slave are predefined and cyclic.
 The time to set an output is calculable with great accuracy.

-AS-Interface can’t be compared to the Sensor bus networks DeviceNet, Profibus, and Interbus-s.
+AS-Interface can’t be compared to the Sensor bus networks DeviceNet, PROFIBUS, and Interbus.
 All these bus systems are more costly, support more generic communications, provide advanced diagnostic functionality and are highly configurable.
 These systems support very sophisticated, intelligent devices with tremendous data capabilities.
-Devices like drive systems, HMIs, barcode readers and the like couldn’t find a home on AS-Interfacenterface.
+Devices like drive systems, HMIs, barcode readers and the like couldn’t find a home on AS-Interface.